Transferring Credits into BHCC

 Credits earned at colleges which follow a quarter system will be converted to semester-hour equivalents resulting in an adjustment in the number of credits transferred.

 Bunker Hill Community College’s Prior Learning Assessment program (PLA) provides evaluation and, when appropriate, awards academic credits for learning acquired outside the traditional college environment.
-This includes: credit by departmental examination, College-Level Examination Program (CLEP), Advanced Placement Examinations (AP) credit, Military Evaluation; and Workplace Training.
-To learn more, visit Prior Learning Assessment.
+This includes: credit by departmental examination, College-Level Examination Program (CLEP), Advanced Placement Examinations (AP), Military Evaluation; and Workplace Training.
+To learn more, visit Credit for Prior Learning.

 Our Veterans Center is committed to providing veterans, active duty military, Guard/Reservists, and their eligible dependents with a smooth transition to college and a successful educational experience.
 Learn more.